FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 * This is not recommended because you may run into firewall issures.
 Also, you cannot connect to remote robots through your laptop later.
 However, this is a great way to do robot simulations.

 #### Mac (not recommended)
-Method 1: macOS is no longer a target platform for future ROS realeases, this means you need to compile from source.
+Method 1: macOS is no longer a target platform for future ROS realeases, this means you need to compile it from source.
-If you have macOS Mojave (10.14) and have some free time, give [this](https://docs.ros.org/en/humble/Installation/Alternatives/macOS-Development-Setup.html) a try.
+If you have macOS Mojave (10.14) and some free time, give [this](https://docs.ros.org/en/humble/Installation/Alternatives/macOS-Development-Setup.html) a try.
 Otherwise, we will provide raspberry pi as alternatives during the lab.

 Medthod 2: If you are a pro on docker, [here](https://hub.docker.com/r/osrf/ros2/) is a docker image for you.
 This is not recommended because you are not able to